Is my Continuing Education class still meeting during the COVID-19 pandemic?

 Is there a minimum age for students in Continuing Education classes?

 According to College policy BP2.24: Children on Campus, the College’s facilities and properties are designed for an adult population of students, faculty, and staff.
 With that in mind, classes are generally designed for adults.
 However, children under the age of 16 years who would like to register for an adult class, must be accompanied and supervised by a parent, guardian, or another adult who has been so designated by a parent or guardian and must also register for the same class.
 Please contact us at email@example.com or or (845) 341-4890 with any questions.

 How do I register and pay?

 There are several ways to register and pay for Continuing Education courses, including online and by phone.
-Acceptable payment includes Visa, MasterCard, Discover, or by check via ACH.
+Acceptable payment includes Visa, MasterCard, or Discover.
 Registration is done on a first-come first-served basis, and the class fee is listed for each class listing.
-Click here for more information on College fees including returned checks and foreign check handling fee.
 Click here for more information on credit card processing fees.

 Click Here to register and pay online.

 What about books and supplies for Continuing Education classes?

 The purchase of materials (textbooks, workbooks, consumables, equipment, etc.) may be required for certain courses (see specific course description).
 This cost is not included in the course fee unless specified.
 Please see our website or call for purchasing information.